dotdefendr/dotdefendr.github.io/README.md

 All dependencies come packaged with the game, which means you don't have to install anything (yay!).

-However, there are a few requirements
+However, there are a few system requirements

 - Apache web server installed & running
-- PHP installed & running
 - Javascript is enabled in your browser.

+Note: It's easiest to develop for this from a Linux based server environment.

 ## Setup